Mhdi-kr/next-markdown-blog/posts/lessons-i-learned-migrating-legacy-frontend.md

 excerpt: "I will discuss what I learned migrating a large-scale vue application, Improved developer's experience and maintainability."
 ---

 When I joined the hotel team in Alibaba Travels Co.
 I was tasked to maintain and migrate CRS (Central Reservation System) panel.
 It was developed using Vue 2.6, Webpack, bootstrap-vue UI component library.
 There used to be a lot of issues.
-It had zero tests, There were a lot of technical issues and anti-patterns such as prop-drilling and excess usage of mixins, etc. We were in dire need of a big change.
+It had zero tests, There were a lot of technical issues and anti-patterns such as prop-drilling and excess use of mixins, etc. We were in dire need of a big change.

 There were a lot of ups and downs, but after 4 or 5 months we were able to replace Vue 2 to Vue 3, Webpack to Vite, configured cypress and testing environments, resolved breaking changes, last but not least, migrate ALL of the used SFC components to use a totally different UI component library with different props, design and behaviour!